 4. MalCure WP Malware Scanner & Firewall

 malCure Malware Scanner is a recent addition to the malware scanner’s list.
 The plugin focuses on a very user-friendly interface and super-simplicity while at the backend it is able to detect 50,000+ infections. malCure Malware Scanner executes a database scan as well as WordPress file scan for a complete 360° detection.
 The thoroughness of malCure Malware Scanner is by virtue of the approach it takes: a hybrid approach which includes multiple scans on every file and database record i.e. checksum integrity, scan against known malware signatures as well as a heuristic scan.
-This allows for high precision results and extremely rare false-positives.
+This allows for high precision results and extremely rare false positives.
 Definitions are updated frequently so malCure is able to detect even the latest infections.

-With the plugin focused on simplicity, high-pressure & high-performance for the regular user, one place where malCure Malware Scanner really shines is it’s robust integration with WP-CLI.
-This takes it’s utility to a whole new level as you can easily scan and clean up WordPress sites from the command-line in case the host has revoked the access to website to contain malware-spread. malCure has a powerful feature-set in WP-CLI mode which makes it very appealing for web-security professionals too.
+With the plugin focused on simplicity, high-pressure & high-performance for the regular user, one place where malCure Malware Scanner really shines is its robust integration with WP-CLI.
+This takes its a utility to a whole new level as you can easily scan and clean up WordPress sites from the command-line in case the host has revoked the access to the website to contain malware-spread. malCure has a powerful feature-set in WP-CLI mode which makes it very appealing for web-security professionals too.
 CLI integration helps automate scans via cron and with some scripting knowledge you can utilize malCure Malware Scanner in almost every way imaginable.

 You can also connect malCure scanner to your website’s Google Search Console property to fetch any warnings or security notices issued by Google.
-This ensures that scans also cover injected spam links, Google Transparency blacklist and warnings too. malCure Scanner has a built-in firewall that protects from the most commonly exploited WordPress attack vectors.
+This ensures that scans also cover injected spam links, Google Transparency blacklist, and warnings too. malCure Scanner has a built-in firewall that protects from the most commonly exploited WordPress attack vectors.

 5. iThemes Security (Formerly Better WP Security)